renaissance-publishing/renaissance/content/chapters/13-wealth-income-and-lifestyles.md

 Before the era of central banks and stable currencies, prices where fluid and people *bartered.*

-If your wealth level is near the cost level of the thing you're trying to purchase, you can simply deplete a wealth dot at your highest level to pay for it, or you can *barter.*
+Mechanically, bartering is an *optional* step in the process for *purchasing things* described above.
-Bartering gives you a chance to acquire the item without depleting a dot
+Instead of simply depleting a dot, you can attempt to *barter*; this gives you a chance ot acquire an item without depleting a wealth dod, but it also puts you at risk of not acquiring the item at all.

-Normally, bartering is a one-minute Task Action that requires a Protocol check; sometimes, however, the GM (or the player) may decide to talk with the merchant in-character and try to convince them using their social skills (and professions).
+Normally, bartering is a one-minute Task Action that requires a Protocol check; sometimes, however, the GM may allow (or require) the player to speak with the merchant in character, or the GM may allow the player to use their other social skills or professions.
+The GM may also take other circumstances into account—such as the whether the player has made a good impression by observing the merchant's cultural traditions, or whether the character has the Social Stigma trait.

 If you score an Exceptional Success on your Protocol check—or do a similarly good job talking with the merchant in-character—then you acquire the item (or service) without depleting a wealth dot; this represents you finding some way to pay the merchant that doesn't significantly impact your net wealth.
 However, if you score an exceptional failure, you cannot acquire the item—maybe the merchant doesn't want anything you've got for trade, maybe they decide that they just don't like you, or something else happens to sour the deal.

+How long do you have to wait before you can try again?
+That depends on why you failed—which is largely up to the GM.
+If you didn't have anything that the merchant wanted, you might be able to head out into the market and acquire something that they *would* want; in this case, you could try again very quickly.
+If, on the other hand, you've grossly offended the merchant, then they might not consider trading with you again for some time.

 ## Trade Goods and Currency